5 stretchy wrap issues & how to fix them

 A stretchy wrap is a long piece of fabric that is firstly tied around your body, then baby goes inside this next to you, being supported by the fabric - holding you together.

 They are not all the same nor are they created equal.
 The type of fabric used will impact how it behaves.
-See this useful post from Madeleine at Sheen Slings comparing various stretchy wraps.
+I tend to suggest a good quality two way stretchy wrap as these are easier to use than one way version.

 They are super soft, and newborns love the snugness and being close to you.
 Making them ideal for the fourth trimester and for using around the house as well as out and about too.
 The best bit is you can simply tie it once and just take baby in and out as needed.
 You can feed in the sling without even taking it off, just adjusting baby's position slightly.
 They fit everyone, and have no buckles or rings or parts to dig in.